Four Steps for Effective Market Planning

 Develop a cohesive plan to successfully market your business.

-A market analysis will provide an in-depth view of intended markets, customers, and competitors.
-Its goal is to help you determine whether your product or service is viable, identify how to competitively position it in the marketplace, and pinpoint opportunities for growth.
-There are specific focus areas.- Target audience
+A market analysis provides a comprehensive view of intended markets, customers, and competitors.
+Its goal is to help you determine whether your product or service is viable, identify how to competitively position it in the marketplace, and pinpoint opportunities for growth and profitability.
+It also helps to rank new ideas based on revenue potential and risks.
+There are specific areas of focus in a market opportunity analysis.- Target audience

-Who do you want to sell to and what problem will your product help solve?
+Who are your potential customers and what problems will your offering help solve for them?
+What does the buyer’s journey look like?
 Client data and market research helps identify specific customer – and prospect – segments based on revenue potential, as well as lays the foundation for determining potential market share.
 Demographic data provides an additional layer of insight to further refine segmentation and marketing strategy. - Product research

-This step will help you determine the need for your product or service, what will be required to fully develop and sell the product, as well as how it should be priced, packaged, and distributed.
+This step will help you determine potential opportunities for new products or services.
+You’ll better understand what is required to fully develop and sell the product, as well as how it should be priced, packaged, and distributed.
 You’ll also need to consider how you’ll fund development and set a timeline for when the product/service will be self-sustaining financially.
-Industry and trade research can help with facts and figures, but you may need to do custom research for specifics relative to your product or service. - Competitive analysis
+Research on existing products will help to determine whether repositioning or expansion is needed.
+Industry and trade research can help with facts and figures, but you may need to do custom analysis – including querying customers – for specifics. - Competitive analysis

-How does your idea rate against competitors’ offerings?
-What are they doing right and where are they missing the mark?
-If your product or service isn’t easy to differentiate on performance, features, quality, service, or price, you’ll want to regroup and redefine to give yourself the competitive advantage.
+Who are your competitors and what is their market share?
+How do they differentiate themselves?
+Are there gaps in the market you could address?
+If your product or service isn’t easy to differentiate based on performance, features, quality, service, or price, you’ll want to regroup and redefine to give yourself the competitive advantage.

 - Target audience